-In accepting this Agreement, the Hospital agrees to operate within the GBR's financial constraints and to comply with the various patient-centered and population-focused performance standards that have been or will be established by the HSCRC, including all of the existing components of the Maryland

-Hospital Acquired Conditions (MHAC) program, the Quality Based Reimbursement (QBR) program, the readmissions reduction program, and a number of other existing and future quality improvement programs.
+In accepting this Agreement, the Hospitals agree to operate within the GBR's financial constraints and to comply with the various patient-centered and population-focused performance standards that have been or will be established by the HSCRC, including all of the existing components of the Maryland Hospital Acquired Conditions (MHAC) program, the Quality Based Reimbursement (QBR) program, the readmissions reduction program, and a number of other existing and future quality improvement programs.
 The Hospital agrees to cooperate with HSCRC in the collection and reporting of data needed to assess and monitor the performance of the GBR model and in the refinement of the GBR model and the related performance standards in the future.
 The HSCRC will delineate the performance standards and program refinements in policies that it will issue on a timely basis, and the Hospital agrees that it will comply with these policies.

-The HSCRC will carefully monitor the Hospital's activities under this Agreement, including any service discontinuations, shifts of services from the Hospital to other related or non-related hospitals or non-hospital providers, changes in the Hospital's market share, and other relevant factors that are pertinent to the effective operation of the GBR model in accordance with the Three Part Aim and the final contract that is established by CMMI and the State of Maryland.
-The HSCRC will reasonably adjust the Hospital's Approved Regulated Revenue as it deems necessary to ensure that the Hospital receives the revenue it needs to meet its obligations under this Agreement.
+The HSCRC will carefully monitor the Hospitals' activities under this Agreement, including any service discontinuations, shifts of services from any of the Hospitals to other related or non-related hospitals or non-hospital providers, changes in the Hospital's market share, and other relevant factors that are pertinent to the effective operation of the GBR model in accordance with the Three Part Aim and the final contract that is established by CMMI and the State of Maryland.
+The HSCRC will adjust the Hospitals' Approved Regulated Revenue as it deems necessary to ensure that the Hospital(s) receive(s) the revenue they needs to meet their obligations under this Agreement.

-The Hospital agrees to comply with the policies of the HSCRC with respect to any services it provides that are regulated by the HSCRC that are not covered under the GBR model.
+The Hospitals agree to comply with the policies of the HSCRC with respect to any services they provide which are regulated by the HSCRC that are not covered under the GBR model.
 The services that are not covered by the GBR model are specified in Appendix B.